sfox38/ATM/README.md

 # Advanced Token Management (ATM)

 Why give your AI agent unrestricted access to your home?
-ATM is a drop-in replacement for Home Assistant's native MCP server.
+ATM is more than a drop-in replacement for Home Assistant's native MCP server.
 It implements all 20 native HA MCP tools, so an existing AI client works without changes, and adds the control layer the native system has no place for: each client gets its own token, scoped to exactly the entities you allow, with its own rate limit, optional expiry, and a full audit trail.
 If a token is ever compromised, revoking it takes effect immediately, and its next request is rejected.
 ATM runs entirely inside Home Assistant: no extra process, no cloud dependency, and no configuration beyond the ATM panel.

 ## Documentation

-The full documentation, including the tool reference, permissions, capabilities, MESA, and the admin API, lives at **[sfox38.github.io/atm](https://sfox38.github.io/atm/)**.
+The full documentation, including the tool reference, permissions, capabilities, MESA, and the admin API, lives at **[sfox38.github.io/atm](https://sfox38.github.io/ATM/)**.

 New here?
-Start with the **[Quick start](https://sfox38.github.io/atm/quickstart.html)**: it creates your first token, connects your agent, and tests the connection in a few minutes.
+Start with the **[Quick start](https://sfox38.github.io/ATM/quickstart.html)**: it creates your first token, connects your agent, and tests the connection in a few minutes.

+## How ATM compares

+We road-tested ATM against Home Assistant's built-in MCP server and the popular community server, one agent model, one synthetic home, the same tasks.
+ATM was the cheapest per completed task, the only server that left every off-limits device untouched, and the most capable.
+See the **[road test report](https://sfox38.github.io/atm-roadtest/)**, or reproduce it from the **[benchmark repository](https://github.com/sfox38/atm-roadtest)**.

 ## Requirements